MobilityData/gtfs-validator/RULES.md

 - _Entrance/exit_ or _generic node_ can only have _Station_ as parent
 - _Boarding Area_ can only have _Platform_ as parent

-Any other combination raise this error
+Any other combination raise this error.

 #### References:
 * [stops.txt specification](http://gtfs.org/reference/static/#stopstxt)